Created with Sketch. Created with Sketch.

 Agile in IT

 Many of the companies who use Agile only use it for IT.
-Agile was actually designed as a solution to the old service-provider paradigm between businesses and IT.
+Agile was designed as a solution to the old service-provider paradigm between businesses and IT.

 So many things happen between ideation and delivery and a whole lot of time is often wasted before the product ends up with the delivery team.